erichlof/AsteroidPatrol3D/README.md

 To Do
 -----

-* Add buttons to turn sound on/off and adjust volume
+* Add buttons to turn sound on/off
-* Possibly capture/lock mouse pointer to hide pointer while 3D 'freeLook' is in use
 * Slightly increase the difficulty each level (speed of asteroids and UFO)